SUGGESTED WAY TO BEGIN

-Anyone who hasn’t followed Linda’s story from the beginning will likely be overwhelmed by 32 years of events and the large number of people involved.
+Anyone who hasn’t followed Linda’s story from the beginning will likely be overwhelmed by the decades of events and the large number of people involved.
 So this is how I suggest you might pick up in order to catch up.

 By Jean Duffey